avamsykiran/HTML_CSS_JavaScript_15Sep21_30Sep21_15Sep21_09001100/README.md

     HTML Media

-        img         inline element that injects an image inot the page src    attribute of img tag to hold the relative or absolute or virtual path of the image
+        img         inline element that injects an image into the page src    attribute of img tag to hold the relative or absolute or virtual path of the image